Loewner chains and evolution families on parallel slit half-planes: Application

-Pommerenke~\cite{Po66} proved that the local growth property holds if and only if the driving process reduces to a continuous function for the radial Loewner equation on $\mathbb{D}$.
-In the SLE context, Lawler, Schramm and Werner~\cite{LSW01} proved this equivalence for the chordal Loewner equation~\eqref{eq:intro_Loewner}, and Zhan~\cite{Zh04} mentioned the annulus case.
-B\"ohm~\cite{Bo15} proved this fact for the radial Komatu--Loewner equation on circularly slit disks.
-(As he pointed out, we can always assume that the endpoints of the cross-cut $C$ lie on the outer boundary $\partial (\mathbb{H} \setminus F_t)$ of $D \setminus F_t$ in Definition~\ref{def:LocalGrowth}.)
-As expected naturally, the local growth property yields an ODE of the form~\eqref{eq:intro_1KL} also in our case.
+For the radial Loewner equation in $\mathbb{D}$, Pommerenke~\cite{Po66} proved that the local growth property holds if and only if the driving process is reduced to a real-valued continuous function.
+In the SLE context, Lawler, Schramm and Werner~\cite[Theorem~2.6]{LSW01} proved this equivalence for the chordal Loewner equation~\eqref{eq:intro_Loewner}, and Zhan~\cite[Proposition~2.1]{Zh04} mentioned the annulus case.
+B\"ohm~\cite[Theorem~5.1]{Bo15} proved this fact for the radial Komatu--Loewner equation in circularly slit disks.

+The next theorem shows one direction of the above-mentioned equivalence for the chordal Komatu--Loewner equation.

 \begin{theorem} In the above-mentioned setting, if \begin{enumerate} {\arabic{enumi}} {{\rm (P.\theenumi)}}

 \item $(F_t)_{t \in [0, T]}$ has the local growth property, \end{enumerate} then \begin{enumerate} {\arabic{enumi}} {{\rm (P.\theenumi)}}